BrianCuellar03/GitTutorial/README.md

 This is where you can experiment and develop new features safely, separate from the main branch.

 Return to Your IDE: Make your desired changes to mood_checker.py in your IDE.
-***Stash Your Changes:*** If at any point you need to switch to another activity or task but you're not ready to commit these changes on the branch you created, switch back to your terminal and run:
+***Stash your changes:*** If at any point you need to switch to another activity or task but you're not ready to commit these changes on the branch you created, switch back to your terminal and run:

 ```
 git stash
 ```
 This command will save your changes away, allowing you to switch branches or tasks without losing your work.

-# Apply Your Stash to Continue Working:
+# Apply Your Stash to Continue Working (Terminal)

 When you're ready to continue working on the stashed changes above:
 In your terminal, run: